JeffAMcGee/www/content/mvc-frameworks.md

 This is a rant about the state of libraries in Javascript.
 I recently built a small project in Node that shared code between the server and the client.
-One of the first steps was to pick the frontend framwork There were two things I was looking for: the ability to reuse code between the client and the server and automatically updating views.
+One of the first steps was to pick the frontend framework There were two things I was looking for: the ability to reuse code between the client and the server and automatically updating views.